coredns/rfc/GSoC_Proposal.md

 ### A Convolutional Classfication Model

-This would be a simple Convolutional Classification Model that predicts whetger the data metric corresponds to an anomaly or not.
-The model would basically be a binary classifier that predicts whether the data metrics coorespond to an anomaly ot not.
-The data that would be used is data from the production server as well as the simulation.
+This would be a simple Convolutional Classification Model that predicts whether the data metric corresponds to an anomaly or not.
+The model would be a binary classifier that predicts whether the data metrics correspond to an anomaly or not.
+The data that would be used is data from the production server as well as the simulation software.

 Similar to the previous model, since the data metrics are time dependant, a small modification would have to be done, to the input 'image' of the Convolutional Autoencoder.
-In our case the time dependant metrics would be stacked up as a FIFO stack and used as the input to the Autoencoder.
-The input to the FIFO stack are the latest data mertrics.
-The size of the FIFO stack is a hyperparamter and can be changed depending on the results obtained during training.
+In our case, the time-dependent metrics would be stacked up as a FIFO stack and used as the input to the Autoencoder.
+The input to the FIFO stack is the latest data metrics.
+The size of the FIFO stack is a hyperparameter and can be changed depending on the results obtained during training.

 The model will look something similar to this:
 <p float="left" align = "center">